1. Home

 • You must add incremental section_head and section_content fields, as well as increment the count of sections.
 For longer accordions and tabs, this can be complex and lead to hard-to-find errors.

-• Fields must be encapsulated by quotes/commas.
+• Fields are encapsulated by quotation marks.

 Just don’t use them.
 Use toggles instead.